 Now is the time to start looking at all of the facets of CECL and its effects on your institution's securities.
-Get all your ducks in a row now as the auditors and examiners will likely be asking CECL-related questions in your next exam.
-If you need help, let us know.
-We can get you on track.
+Get all your ducks in a row now, as the auditors and examiners will likely be asking CECL-related questions in your next exam.